-India passes 1 million Covid-19 cases
+India passes 1 million coronavirus cases as global crisis worsens

 The virus has killed more than 588,000 people and infected nearly 14 million around the world since first being detected in China late last year.